18F/before-you-ship/_pages/ato/walkthrough.md

 ### Step 1 — Determine impact level

-Together with your Infrastructure Lead, categorize your system's impact levels using the [ATO Levels](../levels/) guide.
-If your are uncertain as to your system's impact level, you should consult with 18F Infrastructure early in your development process.
-If your system is providing novel or risky functions, or handling extremely sensitive data, you should consult with 18F Infrastructure as early as possible.
+Work with your Infrastructure Lead to categorize your system's impact levels, using the [ATO Levels](../levels/) guide.
+If your system will be providing novel or risky functions, or handling extremely sensitive data, do this as early as possible.

 ### Step 2 — Select controls